 In addition, Twitter is fighting against spam and you need to react to changes that affect your daily marketing routine.

 For instance, when we started our Twitter journey a tweet did not necessarily have an image – today your tweets need images.
 New features have also been added to Twitter that can help you to engage with your audience: Have you ever tried Twitter polls?
+And please, check out the Twitter advanced search!

 And if you are into video, you should absolutely consider adding videos to your Twitter marketing strategy.